Skip to Content

 Add gel, pomade, wax, or paste to your hair to play up your natural texture.
 You may also decide to use hairspray to maintain your style all day.
 Hairsprays have different hold levels (from flexible to firm hold), so you can shop for one that meets your hair needs.

-However, we recommend choosing hairsprays with natural and safe ingredients and spraying in a well-ventilated area to avoid hairspray poisoning.
+But, I suggest choosing a hairspray with natural and safe ingredients and spraying in a well-ventilated area to avoid the rarer case of hairspray poisoning.

 Burst Fade Short Hair

-This option is perfect for people who don’t want to spend too much time getting ready.
+This option is perfect for people who don't want to spend too much time getting ready, like myself.
 It is not quite as short as a buzz cut, yet cropped enough to be quickly styled.

 It also looks great with any hair texture.